Nina-fm/nina.fm-storage/README.md

 npm install
 ```

-Run the app in local
+Run the app in local or development

 ```sh
 npm run dev